HTTPArchive/almanac.httparchive.org/src/content/en/2020/privacy.md

 ### IAB Europe’s Transparency Consent Framework

-IAB Europe proposed a [Transparency Consent Framework](https://iabeurope.eu/transparency-consent-framework/) (TCF) as a GDPR-compliant solution to obtain users' consent about their digital advertising preferences.
+IAB Europe, the European association for digital marketing and advertising, proposed a [Transparency Consent Framework](https://iabeurope.eu/transparency-consent-framework/) (TCF) as a GDPR-compliant solution to obtain users' consent about their digital advertising preferences.
 The implementation provides an industry standard for communication between publishers and advertisers about consumer consent.
 {{ figure_markup(
   image="privacy-adoption-of-the-tcf-banner.png",
   caption="Adoption rate of TCF banner",